tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/manali1.jpg"></center>

 Before I write any further.
-I confess that we were one of the guys who didn't know that kullu and manali were two different places altogether.
-Oh come on now.
-Don't go so hard on me!
+I confess, that we were one of those guys who didn't know that kullu and manali were two different places altogether.
+Hey, I never said that I am good at geography!

 So before Manali, you arrive at Kullu if you go by road from Shimla.